sanichi/elm-md5/README.md

 ## Quick Start

-This library exposes just one function (`hex`) which takes one `String` input and returns the 128-bit MD5 digest as a `String` of 32 hexadecimal characters.
+This library exposes just one function, `hex`, which takes a `String` input and returns the 128-bit MD5 digest as a `String` of 32 hexadecimal characters.

 ```elm